makarovaiuliia/makarovaiuliia/README.md

+# Hello!
+I'm Iuliia👋
-Welcome on my page😄
+## 👀 Welcome on my page 👀

+### About me

+I'm a frontend developer 💻

+- 🔋 Currently studying.
+Scope of education: HTML, JS, CSS, React.js, Pethon
 - 📫 How to reach me: [e-mail](mailto:iuliia.makarova.au@gmail.com), telegram: @miuvv
-- 🌱 I’m currently learning HTML, CSS, Python and JS

 <!--
 **makarovaiuliia/makarovaiuliia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.